rbt/DBIish-Transaction/README.md

 ### :connection

 Either a DBDish::Connection, or a Callable which returns a DBDish::Connection.
 If a Callable is provided transactions may be retried if disconnect occurs when :retry is specified.
+A connection provided by a callable will be disposed of on completion of the transaction.

 ### :begin($dbh)